CampusRoute/.github/profile/README.md

 If you have any questions or comments about our organization, please contact us at [insert contact email].

-## Thank you for your interest in Campus Route!
 ## Thats all for now! 🎉